typinghare/advanced-java-bhcc/database/README.md

    ~~~

 ## About the Implementation
 > I am sorry that I may have the Encapsulation Paranoid.
-In the past I just import third-party libraries to finish all
+In the past I just imported third-party libraries,
-> my work, like ORM libraries such as Hibernate and MyBatis.
-Now I would like to try if I can code up a simple one by
+> like ORM libraries such as Hibernate and MyBatis, to finish my work.
-> myself.
+> Now I would like to try if I can code up a simple one by myself.